DevEmperor/WristAssist/README.md

 ## Planned features

-- [x] chats should be able to be saved
-- [x] show total consumption in settings
-- [x] reset button for long chats
-- [x] option to choose pawan.krd as API host
 - [x] possibility to switch between GPT 3.5 and GPT 4 (as soon as access is possible)
 - [x] intro explaining how to generate an API key
+- [x] First time setup immediately opens the settings page
+- [ ] typewriter effect for the answer
+- [ ] Azure OpenAI API support
 - [ ] PlayStore release